History of Microsoft Flight Simulator

 It was devasting news for all flight-sim enthusiasts at the time, and it is amazing to stop and consider all of the events that have occurred since, and reflect upon the fact that the title has been reincarnated and continues to live on, albeit in a couple of different forms.To truly appreciate FSX, one needs to revisit the original version (Version 1.0) so that a full appreciation of the final product can be realized.
 Read More

-I look forward to sharing my passion of flight simulation with you, see you in the forum.
+I look forward to sharing my passion of flight simulation with you.